Skip to content

 customcerts: false

-Certificate signed by a known authority
+Client provides certificate signed by a known authority:

 ssl: